 “If you don’t find a way to make money while you sleep, you will work until you die.” – Warren Buffett

 Almost every other online article these days extols the virtues of being an entrepreneur.
 While the current US economy is still doing well, wages are stagnant, and many individuals are turning to side gigs to make ends meet or get ahead financially.
 The problem is that when you work for wages, even when working for yourself, you’re trading your time for money.
 And as most of us have learned, it’s a trade-off: you can have money but no time, or time but no money.
-But what if you could increase your income without having to spend time to do it?
+But what if you could increase your income without having to spend the time to do it?
 Hello, passive income.

 Passive income is often a loosely used term.
 Many people define it as any money earned regularly with little to no effort on the part of the person receiving it.
 Some of the most popular ways of generating passive income include rental income from real estate, interest income from peer-to-peer (P2P) lending, and dividends received from owning shares of dividend-paying stocks.
 Here are the pros and cons of each approach to consider.